 SVP has knowledge of one Fire Ignition associated with the Black Butte Tie Line.
 A bird contacted the line and a fire started in the grass immediately under the line.
 The fire was limited to a small area.
 SVP has no knowledge of other Fire Ignitions associated with its lines.
-Each of the lines has been in service for 30 to 35 years.
+Each of the lines has been in service for over 3 decades.